-- 1. Loss of employment
+- Loss of employment

-- 2. Lost of income due to retirement
+- Loss of income due to retirement

-- 3. Loss of income due to divorce or legal separation
+- Loss of income due to divorce or legal separation

-- 4. Loss of income due to death of a spouse or parent
+- Loss of income due to death of a spouse or parent

-- 5. Loss of untaxed income or benefits
+- Loss of untaxed income or benefits

-- 6. One-time income
+- One-time income

-- 7. Loss or hardship due to disability or natural disaster.
+- Loss or hardship due to disability or natural disaster

-- 8. Discharged from active military duty
+- Discharge from active military duty

+- Other changes or adjustments that impact the student's costs or ability to pay for college

-The documentation required in each case is listed on the Special Conditions form.
+This is not an exhaustive list.
+Suggested documentation is listed on the Special Conditions form.